safiqul/Portfolio-2/README.md

 Your zip file should contain:

-1. Source code of DRTP
+1. Source code of final transfer application (application.py) and DRTP
     * where the code is well commented.
 Document all the variables and definitions.
 For each function in the program, you must document the following:
         * what are the arguments.
         * What the function does.